BrunoPereira1501/percepnmap/README.md

 ### Report
-Along with the code, there is a pdf, which is the explanations of the different problems in the assignement.
+Along with the code, there is a pdf, which has the explanation of the different problems in the assignement.

 ### Authors
 The project was developed by: